 A typical data center may consume as much energy as 25,000 households.
 With the rising cost of electricity, increasing energy efficiency has become the primary concern for today’s data center designers.

-This case study was just a small illustration of how CFD simulation can help designers and engineers validate their design decisions and accurately predict the performance of their data center cooling systems to ensure no energy is wasted.
+This case study was just a small illustration of how CFD simulation can help designers and engineers validate their design decisions and accurately predict the performance of their data center cooling systems to ensure no energy is wasted, and in accordance with ASHRAE data center standards.
 The whole analysis was done in a web browser and took only a few hours of manual and computing time.
 To learn more, watch the recording of the webinar:

 - W. V. Heddeghem et al., Trends in worldwide ICT electricity consumption from 2007 to 2012, Comput.
 Commun., vol. 50, pp. 64–76, Sep.
 2014

 - Top 10 energy-saving tips for a greener data center, Info-Tech Research Group, London, ON, Canada, Apr.
 2010, http://static.infotech.com/downloads/samples/070411_premium_oo_greendc_top_10.pdf

 - ASHRAE Standard 90.4-2016 – Energy Standard for Data Centers, https://www.techstreet.com/ashrae/standards/ashrae-90-4-2016